-The record date for the Annual Meeting is March 12, 2018.
-Only holders of record of Nucor's common stock as of the close of business on that date will be entitled to vote at the Annual Meeting.
-As of the record date, 318,091,361 shares of Nucor common stock were outstanding.
-The presence, in person or by proxy, of the holders of a majority of the shares of Nucor common stock issued, outstanding and entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
+The record date for the Annual Meeting is March 11, 2019.
+Only holders of record of Nucor common stock as of the close of business on that date will be entitled to vote at the Annual Meeting.
+As of the record date, 304,782,126 shares of Nucor common stock were outstanding.
+The presence, in person or by proxy, of the holders of a majority of the shares of Nucor common stock issued, outstanding and entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business at the meeting.